KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 around.
 Angles et al. provides a fairly comprehensive but slightly dated overview of several different models and their origins [@angles2008survey].
 As there is such a large amount of different models, I will make no claim that this article exhaustively covers graph databases.
-Rather, I will introduce two models that are common in production use today: RDF-based models and property graph models [@hartig2014reconciliation;@angles2018g].
-The following two sections outline the principles behind these models.
+Rather, I will introduce the _property graph_ database, and show by practical example how such using such a database compares to the use of a traditional SQL database.
+For completeness, I will also present the concepts of a different kind of graph database based on the RDF-standard, as such databases frequently appeared during my background research of the subject [@hartig2014reconciliation;@angles2018g].
+The rest of the article is structured as follows.
+Sections \ref{sec:rdf} and \ref{sec:pg}
+present the concepts behind RDF and property graph databases, respectively.
+Section \ref{sec:usage} compares creation and subsequent querying of a movie database using the relational PostgreSQL database, and the progerty graph Neo4j database.
+Finally, section \ref{sec:discussion} presents a discussion of the potential pros and cons of using a graph database over a relational database.

+\label{sec:rdf}

 ## Resource Description Framework (RDF) Databases
 The _Resource Description Framework_ is a language for expressing metadata for